bradchristie/taminations-flutter/assets/c1/switch_to_a_diamond.md

 At Advanced,
-[this call is done from a wave only](../a2/switch_to_a_diamond.md); at C-1, it may start from a general line.
-If the ends are facing the same way at the start, they meet with right hands, and adjust so the call ends in a diamond (rather than having the centers offset).
+[this call is done from a wave only](../a2/switch_to_a_diamond.md); at C-1, it may start from a General Line.
+If the Ends are facing the same way at the start, they meet with right hands, and adjust so the call ends in a Diamond (rather than having the centers offset).

 >
 > ![alt](switch_to_a_diamond_1a.png)